Get Ready for Spring with this 20-Minute In-Home Cardio Workout

 Minutes 13-16: Squat Jumps/Wall Pushups

-Traveling pushups are tough, but a great exercise.
-They can be done on your knees or on your toes.
-Get into a push up position with both hands on the floor under your chest.
-Move your right hand and place it at a diagonal from your left hand.
-Your hands will now be staggered, and you will be at a slight diagonal.
+Get into a push up position with both hands on the floor under your chest, these can be done on your knees or on your toes.
+Move your right hand and place it at a diagonal from your left.
 Perform a push up in this position.
 Move your right hand back to the center.
 Now move your left hand out to a diagonal and do a push up.

 Minutes 18-20: Jumping Jacks

-An oldie but goodie!
-Jump legs apart, jump legs together.
-But instead of the traditional arms up/arms, you’re going to keep your arms raised in the air the whole time (increases your heart rate).
-Repeat for two minutes.
+Keep your arms overhead the entire time to increase intensity.
+Move continuously for two minutes.
 You can make this more challenging by jumping faster or by integrating a lightweight objects or light weight in each hand for extra resistance.

 Click on a Subject to Learn More